Ayushi-EQ/site_adjustment_models/README.md

 - Residuals after applying site adjustment factors

-Data structures and scripts for figure generation
+- Scripts for figure generation

 # Repository Overview
 The repository is organized into modular components reflecting the workflow used in the paper from IM computation to residual calculation, parametric model development, and visualization.